garricknorthover/react-text-markup/README.md

-class MarkIt extends Component {
+class MarkIt extends Component {// any changes in the value state are reflected here
+  // and passed through a regular expression  .replace(/#(.*?)#/ig, '<b>$1</b>')
+  // the resulting value is then passed to jsx through the dangerouslySetInnerHTML method

   render() {